The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 Being a statistician means never having to say you’re certain

-never be known: but ignorance more frequently begets confidence than
+known: but ignorance more frequently begets confidence than does knowledge:

 — Charles Darwin

-certainty are stupid, and those with any imagination and understanding
+stupid, and those with any imagination and understanding are filled with

 The methods of statistics turn art into science